(Disclosure: Some of the links below may be affiliate links)

 It is excellent that you can see the ETFs that they use.
 That way, you will know precisely what you are investing in.
 I did not check all of these ETFs in detail.
 But they seem like good fits for their categories.

-For instance, some control over how much domestic stocks we want would be great.
+For instance, controlling our allocation to domestic stocks would be great.
 Or choose to invest in real estate or not.
 I tried tuning my investor profile to change my portfolio.
 But I did not succeed in enough customization.
-However, for people that do not want to invest themselves, this is probably better.
+However, this is probably better for people who do not want to invest by themselves.
 An investor that does not do proper research should not choose his investments himself.

 Also, it is essential to know that using a Robo-Advisor means you will have less control.
 Less control is also an advantage.
 It means you cannot make bad decisions.
 But it means you will have to trust the portfolio made by Selma for you.